wolfvictorOSI/Edge-Data-Store-Docs/V1/Diagnostics/Diagnostics.md

 ## Egress diagnostics data through PeriodicEgressEndpoints

-To egress diagnositcs related data, configure a periodic egress endpoint and specify ```diagnostics``` as the NamespaceId in the periodic egress endpoint configuration.
+To egress diagnositcs related data:

+1. Configure a periodic egress endpoint.
+2. Specify ```diagnostics``` as the NamespaceId in the periodic egress endpoint configuration.
-## Diagnostics produced by Edge Data Store

-Edge Data Store produces the following diagnostics streams:
+## Edge Data Store diagnostics

 The Diagnostics.System dynamic type includes these values which are logged in a stream with the id System.Diagnostics.
 This diagnostic stream contains system level information related to the host platform that Edge Data Store is running on.